IBIC/picnic/README.md

 Below is a table of the four commenting choices, which can be used to document **targets** (that is, anything that is a "dependency" to .PHONY and would be called on the command line); **variables**; intermediate files (real files that may or may not be deleted make finishes executing); and **functions** which are defined by `define func = ... enddef`.

+Finally, you can also add a paragraph-length introduction to the makefile, usually at the beginning of the file, like so:

+    #* This Makefile takes the Fisher Z-transformed single-subject correlation maps
+    #* for PD and control subjects and runs AFNI 3dttest++ on them to get group
+    #* differences and the mean and z-stats for the two groups.
+    #* It uses 3dAFNItoNIFTI to separate the difference and within-group images from
+    #* their HEAD/BRIK files.

+    #!
+Project root directory
+    PROJECT_DIR=/mnt/praxic/pdnetworksr01

+    ...

 ### Quick Commenting Reference

 | **Makefile Element**              | **Picnic Comment Code** |